HunterBowie/hunterbowie.github.io/README.md

 - Begin writing a test suite for getMoves()
 - Flesh out the public interface for Game and how it will interact with engine
 - Add requires clauses to the nessesary functions

+# May 7th

+- The board interface is good.
+Keep it, don't make it into a class.
+- Decide what the standard notation for positions moves will be internally (within game) and externally (talking to the game class)
+- Refactor moves and board into one folder called "board" that splits up the various functions
+- Write out comments on the standards/terminology being used
+- Make all the functions within the board "package" robust
+- Make some simple tests for anything testable you find in board package
+- Flesh out the public interface for Game and how it will interact with engine